List of winless seasons: National Hockey League

 The National Hockey League's schedule, like that of the NBA, consists of 82 games.
 Since the 2004–05 lockout, teams receive two points for a win, one point for a loss in overtime or a shootout, and zero points for a loss in regulation time.
 From 1997 until 2004, teams received two points for a win, one point for a tie or overtime loss, and zero points for a regulation loss.
 Prior to 1997, teams received two points for a win, one point for a tie, and no points for a loss.

-No team has ever come close to losing every game in an NHL season; the worst record is by the 1974–75 Washington Capitals who went 8–67–5 (8 wins, 67 losses, 5 ties).
-The 1974–75 Capitals and 1992–93 Ottawa Senators hold the record for fewest wins on the road with one.
+No team has ever come close to losing every game in an NHL season; the worst record is by the 1974–75 Washington Capitals who, in their inaugural season, went 8–67–5 (8 wins, 67 losses, 5 ties).
+The 1974–75 Capitals and 1992–93 Ottawa Senators, both inaugural seasons, hold the record for fewest wins on the road with one.
 The NHL played an 80-game season in 1974–75, whereas in 1992–93 the schedule consisted of 84 games, thus giving the Senators the percentage record for worst road record.
 The Senators also set a record by losing their first 38 consecutive road games (the Senators' road statistics include a neutral site game played in Hamilton, Ontario, in which the Senators were considered the road team).